DEFRA/defra-ai-sdlc/README.md

 ## Overview

-The UK Government's Department for Environment, Food and Rural Affairs (Defra) manages a broad portfolio of responsibilities across environmental protection, food production and rural development.
-The organisation operates through multiple sub-departments and arms-length bodies, each with distinct mandates and operational frameworks.
+Defra manages environmental protection, food production and rural development across the UK.
+The department works through multiple sub-departments and arms-length bodies, each with different roles and ways of working.

-The scale and complexity of Defra's operations create opportunities to leverage artificial intelligence (AI) throughout the software development lifecycle.
-AI can enhance processes from design through to maintenance by automating routine tasks, optimising resource allocation and providing predictive insights.
-These capabilities support improved cross-departmental collaboration and evidence-based decision-making.

-This playbook guides teams in realising these opportunities through practical ways of working, tools and techniques.
-It provides actionable guidance to help teams harness AI effectively, leading to reduced development costs, accelerated service delivery and improved operational efficiency.
-This approach enables innovation while ensuring Defra's diverse operations can meet their objectives sustainably.
+Defra's size and complexity create opportunities to use AI throughout software development.
+This playbook helps you use these opportunities through practical methods, tools and techniques.
+You'll get actionable guidance to use AI effectively.
+This leads to lower development costs, faster service delivery and better operational efficiency.
+You can innovate while making sure Defra's operations meet their goals sustainably.

 ## Contributing

 We welcome contributions from the Defra community.
-Please see the [CONTRIBUTING](pages/appendix/CONTRIBUTING.md) file for more information on how to contribute to this playbook.
+See the [CONTRIBUTING](pages/appendix/CONTRIBUTING.md) file for how to contribute to this playbook.